-Backup Types
+Data Backup Types

 There are four basic types of backup supported by GBM.
-Selecting the best backup type for your purposes depends on the storage media used, disk space considerations, and file version needs.
+Selecting the best backup type for your purposes depends on the storage media used, disk space considerations, and file versioning needs.
+Note that these backup types do not apply to Microsoft Exchange Server and SQL Server, both of which have separate backup types of their own.
+For more information please refer to SQL Backup Types and Exchange Backup Types.